WebAhead/practice-dom/README.md

 In this task we have button that we are going to use to hide and show the paragraph in the page (use [The odin project](https://www.theodinproject.com/courses/web-development-101/lessons/dom-manipulation) as reference).

 - Using `addEventListener` add a `click` event to the button, so when it's clicked it would console log 'Hello DOM' in the browsers's console.
-- Then using the style attribute (`element.style.color`) hide the text, and show it again after it was hidden.
+- Then using the style attribute (for example `element.style.color` and `element.style.display`) hide the text, and show it again after it was hidden.

 ![](https://user-images.githubusercontent.com/24195641/92003022-32dd9780-ed49-11ea-94a2-d39eaeee161f.gif)